Kinnelon, New Jersey: History

-By the 1880s Francis Kinney, a 19th-century industrialist who founded Kinney Brothers Tobacco Company built an estate that dates back to 1884.
-Kinney purchased upwards of 5000 acres of land and built a colossal "summer cottage" known as Smoke Rise, which is a translation of the Pequannock Native American name for the mountainous area, where a heavy mist often rises at sunset.
+One of the largest private holdings in Morris County at any time, Kinney purchased upwards of 5000 acres of land and built a large "summer cottage" known as Smoke Rise, which is a translation of the Pequannock Native American name for the mountainous area, where a heavy mist often rises at sunset.
 His son, Morris Kinney, for whom the borough of Kinnelon was named 41 years later, lived most of his life on the estate.